euijae/nyu_diet_vision/README.md

 ### PyTorch Model

 This application requires `sam_vit_h_4b8939.pth` for image segmentation.
 The file is larger than 2.5 GB.
-Run the command below before running the application
+Run the command below before running the application to download the PyTorch model.

 ```shell
 python<version> config.py
 ```

-This makes directory `/static/weights` and downloads the file into that folder.
+This makes directory `/static/weights` and store the `pth` file into that folder.

 ## Run Application